How We Track Your ROI

 • Vanity metrics (profile views, impressions)

-• Raw data dumps
+• Raw data dumps without context

-Monthly reports go deeper::
+Monthly reports go deeper:

 • Full funnel visualization: Visual chart showing volume at each stage